 ¶23.
 Then the soldiers, when they had crucified Jesus, took his garments and made four parts, to each soldier a part, and the tunic.
 But the tunic was seamless, woven from the top throughout the whole.

 24. So they said to one another, “Let’s not divide it, but cast lots for it, whose it will be.”
 (This happened so that the scripture might be fulfilled which said, “They divided my garments among them, and cast lots for my clothing.”)
-And the soldiers did these things.
+That is actually why the soldiers did these things.

 25. And beside the cross of Jesus stood his mother, and his mother’s sister, Maria the wife of Clopas, and Maria the Magdalene.